Information about archaeology and the planning process in Southampton.

 Local Areas of Archaeological Potential (LAAP)

-There are sixteen local areas of archaeological potential in Southampton.
-Development in an area of archaeological potential is likely to require archaeological evaluation and possible mitigation work in advance of building commencing.
+There are sixteen local areas of archaeological potential, defined in Southampton's Local Plan and Core Strategy.
+These cover the whole of the city.
+Development in an area of archaeological potential may require archaeological fieldwork in advance of and during construction works.

 Southampton Historic Environment Record (HER): information about archaeological sites in the city.